PowerShell/vscode-powershell/docs/development.md

 generally used directly: it's a library consumed by other projects which themselves use pre-releases for beta testing.

-For the VS Code PowerShell Extension, our version follows `vYYYY.M.X`, that is: current year, current month, and patch version (not day).
+For the VS Code PowerShell Extension, our version follows `vYYYY.X.Z`, that is: current year, minor version, and patch version.
 This is not semantic versioning because of issues with how the VS Code marketplace and extension hosting API itself uses our version number.
-This scheme _does not_ mean we release on a chronological schedule: we release based on completed work.
-If the month has changed over since the last release, the patch version resets to 0.
+We do not release on a chronological schedule: we release based on completed work.
+For historical reasons we are stuck with the major version being year.
-Each subsequent release that month increments the patch version.

-Before releasing a stable version we should almost always first release a preview of the same code, which is a _pre-release_.
+Before releasing a stable version (a _release_) we should almost always first release a preview of the same code, which is a _pre-release_.
 The exception to this is hotfix releases where we need to push _only_ bug fixes out as soon as possible, and these should be built off the last release's codebase (found from the Git tag).
 The pre-release is uploaded to the marketplace using the `--pre-release` flag given to `vsce` (the CLI tool used to do so).
-The previous separate "PowerShell Preview" extension has been deprecated in favor of using the marketplace's support for [pre-releases][] on the stable and now one-and-only extension.
+The previous separate "PowerShell Preview" extension has been deprecated in favor of using the marketplace's support for [pre-releases][] on the one-and-only extension.

 Because the marketplace does not actually understand Semantic Versioning pre-release tags (the `-preview` suffix), the patch numbers need to increment continuously, but we append `-preview` to _our_ version in the changelog and Git tags.
 When multiple pre-releases are needed, the patch version is incremented (again because the marketplace ignores the pre-release tag, we can't do `-alpha`, `-beta` etc.).
-Since migrating to a single extension, the stable release has to increment one more after the last pre-release.
-So the stable version may jump a few patch versions in between releases.
-Furthermore, the `preview` field in the extension's manifest (the `package.json` file) is _always_ `false`, even for pre-releases, because the marketplace takes the information from the latest release inclusive of pre-releases, hence it was causing the one-and-only extension to look like it was in preview.
+The `preview` field in the extension's manifest (the `package.json` file) is _always_ `false`, even for pre-releases, because the marketplace takes the information from the latest release inclusive of pre-releases, hence it was causing the one-and-only extension to look like it was in preview.
 This is also why the icon no longer changes to the PowerShell Preview icon for pre-releases.
 When they support pre-releases better (ideally that means supporting the pre-release tags in full) we can revisit this.

+Furthermore, for releases, the minor version must be _even_ (like 0, 2, etc.) and for pre-releases it must be _odd_ (like 1, 3, etc.), and an upcoming release's version must be `n-1` of the pre-release which previews it.
+That is, release `v2024.0.0` is previewed in the pre-release `v2024.1.0`.
+This scheme is designed such that the "newest" (by version) release is always a pre-release, so that the VS Code marketplace _always_ shows a pre-release option.
+When we previously did this the other way around (incrementing the release as `n+1` to the pre-release), every time we released, the pre-release option (dropdown) in the marketplace would unfortunately disappear.

 [pre-releases]: https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions

-For example, the date is May 7, 2022.
-The last release was in April, and its version was `v2022.4.3`.
-Some significant work has been completed and we want to release the extension.
-First we create a pre-release with version `v2022.5.0-preview` (the patch reset to 0 because the month changed, and `-preview` was appended).
+For example, the date is August 23, 2023.
+The last release was in June, and its version was `v2023.6.0`.
+Some significant work has been completed and we want to release the extension, so the next release will be `v2023.8.0` (the minor version is `n+2` because it must remain even, it only coincidentally matches the month).
+That means first we create a pre-release with version `v2023.9.0-preview` (the minor version is `n+1` of the upcoming release, and `-preview` was appended).
 After publishing, some issues were identified and we decided we needed a second pre-release.
-Its version is `v2022.5.1-preview`.
-User feedback indicates that pre-release is working well, so to create a stable release we use the same code (but with an updated changelog etc.) and use version `v2022.5.2`, the _first_ stable release for May (as `v2022.5.0` was skipped due to those identified issues in the pre-release).
-All of these releases may consume the same or different version of PowerShell Editor Services, say `v3.2.4`.
-It may update between pre-release versions or stable versions, but must not change between a pre-release and the subsequent stable release, as they should use the same code which includes dependencies.
+Its version is `v2023.9.1-preview`.
+User feedback hopefully indicates that the pre-release is working well, so to create a release we will use the same code (but with an updated changelog etc.) and use version `v2023.8.0`, the _next_ release since `v2023.6.0`.
+The version of PowerShell Editor Services may update between pre-releases or releases, but must not change between a pre-release and its subsequent release, as they should use the same code (which includes dependencies).